Routine Preventative Maintenance (RPM)

 Monthly Maintenance Folder:

-Current TrustedCTO.com clients have a Monthly Maintenance folder on your PC’s desktop.
+Current TrustedCTO.com clients have a Monthly Maintenance folder on thier PC’s desktop.
 We put this on the desktop as a reminder and to help simplify most of your maintenance tasks.
 Once we have shown you how to maintain your computer the monthly maintenance folder just makes running those tasks faster and more convenient.
 The “Monthly” part of Monthly Maintenance Folder is just a loose frequency suggestion for running these routine tasks.
 These items can also be run whenever your computer is showing signs of trouble.
 Your folder may, or may not, be customized with additional instructions we have discussed.
 Below are some common steps that may be listed in your folder’s instructions file.
-Software interfaces change and we improve these procedures regularly so do yourself a favor and copy the most recent procedure from: www.trustedcto.com/rpm then paste that over these instructions to save them locally.
+Software interfaces change and we improve these procedures regularly so do yourself a favor and copy the most recent procedure fromwww.trustedcto.com/rpm then paste that over these instructions to save them locally.
+This is not a complete list of tasks nor does it have in-depth instructions.
+For those needing in depth maintenance instructions or even video links see the “longer version” at the bottom of page at: www.trustedcto.com/rpm

 1. Check for your windows Version.
-“Type here to search” search for “winver”, click it, confirm you see Version 22H2 or newer and Windows 10 or Windows 11.
+“Type here to search” search for “winver”, click it, confirm you see Version 22H2 or newer of Windows 10 or Windows 11 Version 23H2 or newer.
 If not then that will be addressed in Step 8 below.

 2. Run your customized Ninite updater in this folder.
-Most current versions have the number 2112 or higher in the name.
+Most filenames of Ninite installers end 2210.
 Ninite must complete before your scans below will be most effective.
 Ask your Trusted CTO if you have a custom Ninite version for your needs.

-3. Malwarebytes Click any of these that appear: “Get Started, “Use Malwarebytes Free” “Scan” Quarantine All, Exit when complete).
+3. Malwarebytes Click any of these that appear: “Get Started, “Use Malwarebytes Free” “Scan” Quarantine, Exit when complete).
 If Malwarebytes asks you to reboot then see “Note” below.

-5. Spybot Start Center (version 2.9.82 or newer) If you have an older version please download and install the newer version (here Spybot latest ) before you continue.
+5. Spybot Start Center (version 2.9.85 or newer) If you have an older version please download and install the newer version (here Spybot latest ) before you continue.
 Open Spybot, it should update automatically.
 Click Immunize.
 Check System, Apply Immunization.
 Close Immunization with the X in the top right corner.
-Choose “System Scan”, YES, “Start a Scan”, Fix All, Close)
+Choose “System Scan”, YES, “Start a Scan”, Fix Selected, Close)

 6. Check that your Antivirus program has updated and scanned recently.
-This is generally Windows Defender (windows 10).
+This is generally called Windows Security).
 Some people have their own favorite antivirus program.
-If you are using Windows Defender in Windows 10.
+If you are using Windows Security in Windows 10.
 Here are the steps.
 In the “type here to search” begin to search for: “Windows Security” and click the shield and review alerts.
 Choose apply or dismiss until you see “no action needed”.

 7. Open Glary Utilities; Click the tab “1-Click Maintenance” Double check that all 7 boxes have green check marks.
 Click “Scan for Issues”, Check the box “Automatic Repair” Glary will now look for issues and automatically fix them.
 It will eventually complete and tell you all listed issues have been repaired.
 Close Glary when repairs appear complete.

-Note: When a reboot is requested by a program in step 3-7, please wait for any other scans and repairs to complete before rebooting.
-Otherwise you must start over any programs which you had not completed all the steps 3-7 before you rebooted.
+Note: When a reboot is requested by a program in step 3-7, please wait for other scans and repairs before rebooting.
+Otherwise you must start over any of these scanning programs which you had not completed all the steps 3-7 you rebooted.

 1. Update more software: